 Brandt Krueger: You mentioned things like banking, and things like that.
 Theoretically, that’s all being encrypted in the web browser, so that’s when you get the little lock in the upper left-hand corner and all that kinda stuff.
 Theoretically, if you’re connecting to your bank over those connections it’s kinda saying are you who I think you are, yes, okay great.
 Now, we’re gonna encrypt between the two of us, and then all of that information wouldn’t be sent in the clear.

-Brandt Krueger: Just to clarify on that, because I know some really good guys that are gals.
-Talking about just the WiFi.
-For me, the ultimate thing that I want to kind of leave on this topic is just get that password.
+Just get that password.
 If you’re talking to the venue just set that password, because even if you set that password to 12345, and even if you put that password on every single piece of paper in the hotel including the toilet paper in the bathroom, if you put that everywhere, that is still more secure than not having a password on your WiFi and asking for a meeting code, or something like that.

 Brandt Krueger: It automatically as soon as you put any password on your network itself that turns on encryption, and it just reduces the likelihood that someone’s gonna be able to sniff the traffic, and get information.
 If I can stress any one thing that’s probably my biggest thing.
 It drives me absolutely up the wall that we’re not securing our WiFi at our events.

 Will Curran: Another bonus tip that I’ll add to this as well is as we start to provide this also create different virtual networks for different types of people who need to connect.
 For example, you need to make sure that you have a separate virtual network for all of your registration, your credit card processing.
-Attendees should not connect to that same WiFi in any sort of way.
+Attendees should not connect to that same WiFi.

 Will Curran: Same with presenters.
 Presenters should be separate because they’re gonna have a lot of confidential information.
 I highly recommend if you’re gonna have any sort of executives from the team or something like, maybe they need to be on a separate WiFi, and exhibitors on a separate WiFi, and then attendees finally on a super simple, secure, separate WiFi that completely is completely secured, as Brandt said, have that WiFi password written on the toilet paper.